Enonouille/chat_meteor/README.md

 and run

-NPM RUN DEV to discover our beautiful PROJECT who doesn't work very well...
-For the moment ;)
+NPM RUN DEV to discover our beautiful CHAT METEOR

-To send a Message click on Button 'Send'.
+To send a Message tape 'Enter'.